openshift/openshift-ansible/playbooks/openstack/configuration.md

 Note that the "all in one" node must be the "master". openshift-ansible expects at least one node in the `masters` Ansible group.

+## Building Node Images

+It is possible to build the OpenShift images in advance (instead of installing the dependencies during the deployment).
+This will reduce the disk and network throughput as well as speed up the installation.

+To do this, the inventory must already exist and be configured.

+Set the `openshift_openstack_default_image_name` value in `inventory/group_vars/all.yml` to a name you want this new image to be called (e.g. `origin-node`).
+This name must not exist in OpenStack yet.

+Next, set `openshift_openstack_build_base_image` to a name of an *existing* image that you want to use as a base.
+This should be the cloud image you would normally use for the deployment.

+And finally, run the `build_image.yml` playbook:

+    ansible-playbook -i inventory openshift-ansible/playbooks/openstack/openshift-cluster/build_image.yml

+This will create a temporary Neutron network, subnet and router, launch a server in that subnet, install all the packages and pull the necessary container images and upload an image with the name set in `openshift_openstack_default_image_name`.

+All the extra OpenStack resources (network, subnet, router) will then be deleted.

+Note that the subnet's CIDR will be `192.168.23.0/24`.
+If you need to use a different value, set `openshift_openstack_build_network_cidr` before running the `build_image` playbook.

+If you don't want to be setting the build variables in your inventory, you can pass them to ansible-playbook directly:

+    ansible-playbook -i inventory openshift-ansible/playbooks/openstack/openshift-cluster/build_image.yml -e openshift_openstack_build_base_image=CentOS-7-x86_64-GenericCloud-1805 -e openshift_openstack_build_network_cidr=192.168.42.0/24

 ## Kuryr Networking Configuration